visgl/loaders.gl/docs/upgrade-guide.md

 - `createWorker()` now creates a generic worker.
 For loader workers use the new `createLoaderWorker()` function.

+**@loaders.gl/tiles-3d-loader**

+- Added `featureIds` attribute to i3s tile content.
+It is an array of feature ids which specify which feature each vertex belongs to.
+Can be used for picking functionality.

 ## Upgrading to v2.3

 `@loaders.gl/core`: